 Ready to pay a visit to the shores of America’s largest, deepest, and coldest lake?
-Pictured Rocks National Lakeshore encompasses more than 70,000 acres and 42 miles of rugged and wild shoreline on Lake Superior.
+Pictured Rocks National Lakeshore encompasses more than 70,000 acres and 42 miles of rugged and wild shoreline on Lake Superior in Michigan’s Upper Peninsula.
 This awe-inspiring landscape was sculpted by the power of mighty winds, colossal ice sheets, and pounding waves.
 Pictured Rocks National Lakeshore is protected and managed by the national park service, and it is one of only four national lakeshores in the United States.

 Tour the Au Sable Light Station

-Visit the Log Slide
+Visit the Pictured Rocks Log Slide

-Climb down (and back up) if you dare.
-This used to be the site of a steep log chute, where lumberjacks would push timber into the lake for transport.
+Climb down (and back up) this super steep sand dune if you dare.
+This used to be the site of a log chute, where lumberjacks would push timber into the lake for transport.
 What’s left is a giant sand dune that you can climb, run, or tumble down.
 Just remember that you’ll have to get yourself back up.
 A nearby sign warns visitors that a 5-minute run down the slide will be followed by a strenuous climb that could take an hour or more.
 If you don’t want to exert yourself with those shenanigans, no one will fault you, but you should still check out the view from the top — it’s one of the most beautiful in the park.

 2018 update: Winter storms have destroyed the overlook platform, but you can still walk out to the dune site.